WpSpeedDoctor/better-custom-css-plugin/README.md

 ```
 For example, if you have template CSS loaded and then you add individual page CSS, styles in the individual CSS file will have higher priority than template CSS styles.
 No more using "!important"!

-Here is a video on how it works and how to use it.
+Here is the video on how it works and how to use it. (video update needed, made for older version, still valid for latest version)

 [![Watch the video](https://wpspeeddoctor.com/wp-content/uploads/video-preview/video-preview.jpg)](https://www.youtube.com/watch?v=1gxJ1xweiXc)